 2. Red Bell Pepper

-Due to their low potassium content, red bell peppers are beneficial for kidney health.
-Along with providing the dish with vitamins C, B6, A, folic acid, and fiber, they also give it color and flavor.
+Due to their low potassium content, red bell peppers benefit kidney health.
+Along with providing the dish with vitamins C, B6, and A, folic acid, and fiber, they also give it color and flavor.
 Lycopene, an anti-oxidant found in red bell peppers, can help prevent some cancers.

 3. Onion